timhowgego/Aquius/README.md

 #### Coordinates

 Lowering the value of `coordinatePrecision` reduces the size of the Aquius output file, but not just because the coordinate data stored is shorter: At lower `coordinatePrecision`, stops that are in close proximity will tend to merge into single nodes, which in turn tends to result in fewer unique links between nodes.
 Such merges reflect mathematical rounding, and will not necessarily group clusters of stops in a way that users or operators might consider logical.
 Networks with widespread use of pickup and setdown restrictions may be rendered illogical by excessive grouping.
 Aggregation of different stops into the same node may also create false duplicate trips, since duplication is assessed by node, not original stop - in most case setting `allowDuplication` to true will avoid this issue (as detailed below).
 If the precise identification of individual stops is important, increase the default `coordinatePrecision` to avoid grouping.
-Very low `coordinatePrecision` values effectively transform the entire network into a fixed grid, useful for strategic geospatial analysis.
+Very low `coordinatePrecision` values effectively transform the entire network into a fixed "[Vortex Grid](https://en.wikipedia.org/wiki/The_Adventure_Game)", useful for strategic geospatial analysis.

 #### Duplication